-The table below displays the composition of multifamily loans classified as TDRs that were on accrual status and multifamily loans on nonaccrual status.
-The table includes our recorded investment in HFI and HFS multifamily mortgage loans.
+The table below displays the multifamily loans classified as TDRs that were on accrual status and multifamily loans on nonaccrual status.
+The table includes our recorded investment in HFI and HFS multifamily mortgage loans, as well as interest income forgone and recognized for on-balance sheet TDRs on accrual status and nonaccrual loans.
 For information on the impact of TDRs and other individually impaired loans on our allowance for loan losses, see "Note 3, Mortgage Loans."